h15200/notes/css.md

 ```

 ## Responsive Images in CSS

+For image tags, this does NOT work because adding display none inside a media query for an html tag still results in the browser downloading those images.

+For background images, putting them inside media queries WILL trigger the download itself, making it responsive.

 For css images, you can use 2 different images for background images that cover the screen.
 The small one can be the default (mobile first) and around 1200px - 600 x 2.